FlavScents AInsights Entry for 3-thiohexanol (CAS: 51755-83-0)

 4. Use in Flavors

-3-Thiohexanol is primarily used in savory flavor applications, such as in meat, vegetable, and broth flavors, where it contributes to the authenticity and depth of the flavor profile.
-Its functional role in flavor systems is as an impact note, providing a sulfurous, cooked vegetable character.
-Typical use levels in finished food products range from 0.1 to 5 ppm, with higher concentrations potentially overwhelming the desired flavor profile.
+3-thiohexanol is primarily used in savory flavor applications, such as soups, sauces, and meat products, where it contributes to the authenticity and complexity of the flavor profile.
+Its functional role in flavor systems is as an impact note, providing a realistic sulfurous character.
+Typical use levels in finished food products are not well-documented, but industry practice suggests usage in the low ppm range due to its high potency.
 Stability considerations include sensitivity to oxidation and heat, which can alter its sensory characteristics.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature